blackTieV2/ZEIT8028/Labs/Lab2/Notes/Exercise2.md

    - When was the spreadsheet created?
    - How did it get from Jean's computer to the competitor's website?
    - Who else was involved?

-Feel free to ask if you need further assistance with any specific commands or analysis steps!